niniack/writing/README.md

-Every `.rmd` article must have the following frontmatter:
+Every `.rmd` article must have _at least_ the following frontmatter:
 ```yaml
 ---
 title: "A Bangin' Title"